 Dialectical behaviour therapy (DBT) isn’t just for borderline personality disorder.
 The DBT Skills for Mood Disorders mini e-book will introduce you to skills that can be very useful in mood disorders, in the areas of:

 Since most people with mood disorders don’t end up doing DBT therapy, this is a condensed need-to-know guide to incorporate DBT skills into your overall wellness plan.

 This mini-ebook is written for people who want to know what their PTSD treatment options are.
 It covers techniques like:

 - cognitive processing therapy

 - prolonged exposure

 There’s also a review of several evidence-based treatment guidelines and an overview of some of the medications that can play a supporting role.
 This resource is not intended to suggest or recommend any particular form of treatment; rather, the goal is to give an overview of options.

-Note: All files are in PDF format.
+Note: All files in the therapy mini-ebook collection are in PDF format.